Shruti192903/Multimodal_AI_Toolkit/README.md

 ## Documentation
-For detailed documentation on each modality and instructions on how to use them, please visit our website: [Multimodal Toolkit Website]([https://www.example.com](https://orange-pond-05cc66c10.5.azurestaticapps.net/))
+For detailed documentation on each modality and instructions on how to use them, please visit our website: [Multimodal AI Toolkit][https://orange-pond-05cc66c10.5.azurestaticapps.net/]